 Then there’s Bonnie, who has been dead all summer.
 Yet somehow, in spite of sending numerous texts and e-mails in which Bonnie never actually physically calls her back, Elena doesn’t concern herself with Bonnie until she needs something from her—for Bonnie to come back and heal Stefan’s amnesia.* Way to be a friend, Elena.
 Oh, and while you’re at it, why not try and help Stefan get his memory back by acting out all YOUR important moments with him, instead of, you know, taking him around Mystic Falls and talking about all HIS important moments?
 His family?
 Friends?
 Lexi?
 Because what really matters here is YOU getting Stefan back, because once again, it’s all about you and your compulsive need to have every guy in Mystic Falls worship the ground you love on, and be friends with you even after you crush his heart while you figure out YOUR feelings.

 I want the old Elena back, the one who really did care about other people and put their needs first, the one whose willingness to help Damon brought him out of the darkness into the light, the one who didn’t have to make everything about her.
-That was the Elena I liked, the Elena of the first couple of seasons.
+That was the Elena I liked, the Elena of the first few seasons.
 The Elena that Elijah looked into and saw the goodness of her heart.
 Yes, Elena, Elijah.
 Remember him?
 The one who did anything and everything he had to, to protect his family, but had the decency to feel remorse in threatening your life to get what he wanted.
 The Elijah who comforted YOU in one of your darkest moments of non-humanity, who felt genuine grief over the death of YOUR brother, and never said a word about how YOU killed HIS little brother.
 That Elijah.

 Elijah has been my favorite character since he arrived.
 Gee, I wonder why.

 *Spelling it all out really reveals how pathetic and soapy this show is. =P